 Information about dual nationality or the prevention of international child abduction can be found on our web site.
 For further information about customs regulations, please read our Customs Information sheet.

 THREATS TO SAFETY AND SECURITY: The overall security situation in Angola has improved markedly since the end of the civil war; however, you should still exercise caution when traveling in Angola.
+U.S. citizens are advised not to walk at night, particularly within the city of Luanda.
+Numerous security incidents have occurred at nighttime.
 Ground travel in some parts of Angola can be problematic due to land mines and other remnants of war.
 Do not touch anything that resembles a mine or unexploded ordinance.
 Despite Angola’s great progress in rebuilding highways and bridges, the infrastructure remains poor.
 Police and military officials are sometimes undisciplined, but their authority should not be challenged.
-Travel in most parts of Luanda is generally safe by day, but car doors should be locked, windows rolled up, and laptop, cell phones, packages stored out of sight.
+Travel in most parts of Luanda is generally safe by day, but car doors should be locked, windows rolled up, and laptop, cell phones, and packages stored out of sight.
 You should avoid travel after dark, and no travel should be undertaken on roads outside of cities after nightfall.

 If you are living in, or planning to visit, the northern province of Cabinda, you should be aware of threats to your safety outside of Cabinda city.
 In 2007 and 2008, armed groups specifically targeted and attacked expatriates in Cabinda; these armed attacks resulted in the rape, robbery and murder of several expatriates working in Cabinda.
 During the African Nations Cup soccer tournament in January 2010, Front for the Liberation of the Enclave of Cabinda (FLEC) separatists attacked a vehicle carrying the visiting Togolese soccer team, killing three and injuring several others.
 Those responsible declared their intention to continue attacks against expatriates.
 Occasional attacks against police and Angolan Armed Forces (FAA) convoys and outposts continue to be reported.
 These incidents, while infrequent, have occurred with little or no warning.
 Exercise extreme caution when traveling outside of Cabinda city and limit travel.